jay-bhambhani/irobot-take-home/README.txt

 # IRobot Take-home Assignment

 ## Instructions
+You will require Transcrypt (for more information please see https://github.com/elasticdog/transcrypt).
+Please ask project author for password to decrypt config/secrets.json, then run transcrypt -c aes-256-cbc -p '<the password>'

-To install please simply pip install the repo
+.To install please simply pip install the repo

 ```
 pip install git+https://github.com/jay-bhambhani/irobot-take-home